Fair Housing and Equity internships

 - The process of investigations and enforcement including observation of Commissioner conducted hearings

-- How to complete an intake, draft complaints and final Determination
+- How to complete an intake, draft complaints, and final Determinations

 - Advanced interview skills